TCPA consent: The complete guide for marketers

 TCPA consent is not something that can be overlooked.
-It’s mandatory and regulated by the U.S. federal law.
-For this reason, it’s vital for marketers and advertisers to comply with the TCPA, in order to keep their business running smoothly and avoid legal issues.
+It’s mandatory and regulated by U.S. federal law.
+For this reason, it’s vital for marketers and advertisers to comply with the TCPA consent agreement, in order to keep their business running smoothly and avoid legal issues.

 However, there are a lot of different layers to the TCPA and many requirements that marketers need to follow, which can make compliance difficult to keep up with.

-Thankfully, ActiveProspect is here to help you out.
+Thankfully, ActiveProspect is here to help you.
 In this article, we will go over what TCPA consent is, what are the TCPA disclosure requirements, and how to get TCPA express consent with the right language.

 What is TCPA consent?